 The Networks of Centres of Excellence (NCE) was established by the Government of Canada in 1989 to mobilize Canada’s best research, development and entrepreneurial expertise focused on specific issues and strategic areas.
 It was created to strengthen Canada’s global economic competitiveness by making new discoveries and transforming them into products, services and processes that improve the lives of Canadians.
 NCE programs meet Canada’s need to focus a critical mass of research resources on social and economic challenges, commercialize and apply more of its homegrown research breakthroughs, increase private sector R&D and train highly-qualified people.

-CIMTEC is partly funded through the NCE’s Centres of Excellence for Commercialization and Research (CECR) program, which was created in 2007 to bridge the challenging gap between innovation and commercialization.
-CIMTEC facilitates and enables the commercialization of world-leading medical imaging and digital pathology technology leading to the improved understanding, diagnosis and treatment of human disease.
+CIMTEC gratefully acknwoledges the support and assistance of the NCE’s Centres of Excellence for Commercialization and Research (CECR) program, which was created in 2007 to bridge the challenging gap between innovation and commercialization.
+CIMTEC facilitates and enables the commercialization of world-leading medical and digital pathology technology leading to the improved understanding, diagnosis and treatment of human disease.

 The Ontario Institute for Cancer Research (OICR) is an innovative cancer research and development institute dedicated to prevention, early detection, diagnosis and treatment of cancer.
 The Institute is an independent, not-for-profit corporation launched by the Government of Ontario in 2005.
 OICR's research supports more than 1,700 investigators, clinician scientists, research staff and trainees located at its headquarters and in research institutes and academic settings across the Province of Ontario.
 OICR has key research efforts underway in small molecules, biologics, stem cells, imaging, genomics, informatics and bio-computing, from early stage research to Phase II clinical trials.

-In 2012, CIMTEC was awarded $4 million over four years to conduct work as part of OICR’s Imaging Translation Program.
-OICR funds also enable CIMTEC to support researchers, start-ups and small and medium-sized enterprises (SMEs) to translate groundbreaking developments in medical imaging and digital pathology into new clinical tools for cancer diagnosis and treatment.
+Since 2012, CIMTEC has provided extensive expertise toward OICR’s Imaging Translation Program.
+OICR backing also enables CIMTEC to support researchers, start-ups and small and medium-sized enterprises (SMEs) to translate groundbreaking developments in medical imaging and digital pathology into new clinical tools for cancer diagnosis and treatment.